rcl-ssl/docs/workloads/stand-alone.md

 ---
-title: Stand Alone
+title: Web Servers and Hosting Systems
 description: Using RCL to install SSL/TLS certificates
 parent: Workloads
 nav_order: 1
 ---

-# Stand Alone Workload for SSL/TLS
+# SSL/TLS for Web Servers and Hosting Systems
 **V6.0.10**

-The stand alone workload is applicable for the **manual creation, installation and renewal** of a SSL/TLS certificate in a web server.
+This workload is applicable for the **manual creation, installation and renewal** of a SSL/TLS certificate in a web server.

 The web servers may include :